 Past, present, future.

 KIP & SUSAN BEDELL PLANTED THEIR FIRST GRAPEVINES HERE IN 1980, WITH KIP EARNING THE MONIKER “MR. MERLOT” IN WINE SPECTATOR MAGAZINE.
-IN 2000, BEDELL CELLARS WAS SOLD TO MICHAEL LYNNE, THE ESTEEMED FILM EXECUTIVE AND ART COLLECTOR.
+IN 2000, BEDELL CELLARS WAS SOLD TO the Lynne family.
 TODAY, BEDELL STANDS AT THE FOREFRONT OF CREATIVITY AND EXCELLENCE IN THE MODERN AMERICAN WINE INDUSTRY, AND IS WIDELY REGARDED AS THE BENCHMARK WINERY IN THE EASTERN U.S.

 Founder Kip Bedell (right) with Marvin Shanken, Publisher of Wine Spectator toasting over a glass of Merlot in the Bedell Vineyard (1993).
 Early recognition from key publications such as Wine Spectator helped raise the profile of the nascent Long Island winegrowing region.